Waujito/youtubeUnblock/README.md

 - `--sni-domains=<comma separated domain list>|all` List of domains you want to be handled by SNI.
 Use this string if you want to change default domain list.
 Defaults to `googlevideo.com,ggpht.com,ytimg.com,youtube.com,play.google.com,youtu.be,googleapis.com,googleusercontent.com,gstatic.com,l.google.com`.
 You can pass **all** if you want for every *ClientHello* to be handled.
 You can exclude some domains with `--exclude-domains` flag.

-- `--exclude-domains=<comma separated domain list>` List of domains to be excluded from targetting.
+- `--exclude-domains=<comma separated domain list>` List of domains to be excluded from targeting.

 - `--queue-num=<number of netfilter queue>` The number of netfilter queue **youtubeUnblock** will be linked to.
 Defaults to **537**.